mayankraghuwanshi/how_to_deploy_spring_mvc_app_to_docker/README.md

 ### Setup code base.

-Once you have all these software setup then follow the below steps to deploy your first app to Docker.
+Once you have all the above software setup then follow the below steps to deploy your first application to Docker.

 1. clone this repository.
 ```